 4. They plan for everything

 Restaurant managers should know how to handle any situation, which requires planning.
-This is especially crucial in a post-COVID world because no one knows where the next local outbreak could begin.
 Plan for best and worst-case scenarios, like how to handle increased customer attendance or a future shutdown.

 5. They promote positive workplace culture